 The business owner initiates the payment after setting up Direct Debit for their customer.
 The amount of payment and the date of the payment initiation should always match the advance notice you send to your customer.
 Funds from the customer’s bank account go through the Bacs cycle.
 For the first transaction, it takes five working days for the amount to settle in the business owner’s bank account, but subsequent transactions will be processed in three working days.

-How to start taking payments using Direct Debit
+How to set up Direct Debit to start taking customer payments

 To start taking funds from a customer’s account, you need to follow these steps.